Updated August 20, 2018

 - Customers attempting to form friendships with employees to gain intel.

-Often Bitcoin executives are stalked by other vehicles before a kidnapping.
+Often Bitcoin executives are stalked by vehicles before a kidnapping.
 You should look for signs of surveillance such as:

 - Illegally parked vehicles;